koinos/koinos-docs/docs/developers/as-sdk.md

 npm install -g yarn
 ```

+On MacOS, you may need to add `sudo` before the command above.

 Ensure that `yarn` is in your executable path and the correct version.
 ```sh
 yarn -v